-4. Optional grievance systems for PCCM and PAHP programs.
-States, at their option, may operate a PCCM and/or PAHP grievance procedure (distinct from the fair hearing process) administered by the State agency or the PCCM and/or nterf lirec P that provides for prompt resolution of issues.
-These grievance procedures are strictly voluntary and may not fere with a PCCM, or PAHP enrollees freedom to make a request for a fair hearing or a PCCM or PAHP enrollees t access to a fair hearing in instances involving terminations, reductions, and suspensions of already authorized icaid covered services.
-The State has a grievance procedure for its \square PCCM and/or \square PAHP program characterized by the following (please check any of the following optional procedures that apply to the optional PCCM/PAHP grievance procedure): The grievance procedures are operated by: \square the State \Box the States contractor.
-Please identify: the PCCM □ the PAHP Requests for review can be made in the PCCM and/or PAHP grievance system (e.g. grievance, appeals): Please describe: Has a committee or staff who review and resolve requests for review.
+1. Optional grievance systems for PCCM and PAHP programs .
+States, at their option, may operate a PCCM and/or PAHP grievance procedure (distinct from the fair hearing process) administered by the State agency or the PCCM and/or PAHP that provides for prompt resolution of issues.
+These grievance procedures are strictly voluntary and may not interfere with a PCCM, or PAHP enrollees freedom to make a request for a fair hearing or a PCCM or PAHP enrollees direct access to a fair hearing in instances involving terminations, reductions, and suspensions of already authorized Medicaid covered services.
+The State has a grievance procedure for its PCCM and/or PAHP program characterized by the following (please check any of the following optional procedures that apply to the optional PCCM/PAHP grievance procedure) The grievance procedures are operated by: the State the States contractor.
+Please identify: the PCCM the PAHP Requests for review can be made in the PCCM and/or PAHP grievance system (e.g. grievance, appeals): Please describe: Has a committee or staff who review and resolve requests for review.
 Please describe if the State has any specific committee or staff composition or if this is a fiscal agent, enrollment broker, or PCCM administrator function: Specifies a time frame from the date of action for the enrollee to file a request for review.
 Please specify the time frame for each type of request for review: Has time frames for resolving requests for review.
-Specify the time period set for each type of request for review: Establishes and maintains an expedited review process.
-Please explain the reasons for the process and specify the time frame set by the State for this process: Permits enrollees to appear before State PCCM/PAHP personnel responsible for resolving the request for review.
+Specify the time period set for each type of request for review: ☐ Establishes and maintains an expedited review process.
+Please explain the reasons for the process and specify the time frame set by the State for this process: